spiffe/spiffe.io/content/docs/latest/spire-integrations/envoy/envoy.md

 # Configuring SPIRE

-Setting up SDS support in SPIRE is as simple as setting the `enable_sds = true` configuration value in the SPIRE Agent configuration.
+As of SPIRE version v0.10, SDS support is enabled in SPIRE by default, so no SPIRE configuration change is needed.
+In earlier versions of SPIRE, `enable_sds = true` was required in the SPIRE Agent configuration file.
+That setting is now deprecated and should be removed from SPIRE Agent configuration files for SPIRE versions v0.10 and later.

 # Configuring Envoy